-USB memory sticks (also known as flash drives, or mass storage devices) are a convenient way of carrying files around.
-You are strongly advised however, to use them only as a method of transportation, and to keep a backup of files elsewhere.
+USB memory sticks (also known as flash drives, or mass storage devices) are an easy way to transport files around.
+When you use them, be aware of the following:

-- Never work directly on a removable drive; always copy your file(s) onto the computer you are using them on.
+- Never work directly on a memory stick.
+Always copy your file(s) onto the computer you are using.

-- Learner Support Services are unable to recover lost or corrupt files, if your memory stick becomes damaged in any way.
+- IT Services are unable to recover lost or corrupt files from damaged memory sticks.

-- We cannot guarantee that these devices will continue to work on our equipment in the future.
+- There is no guarantee that these devices will continue to work on our equipment in the future.

-- As memory sticks are easily lost, you are advised to create a document containing your username and email address on your memory stick, called myname.
+- As memory sticks are easily lost, you are advised to create a document on your memory stick called 'myname', containing your username and email address.
 This will enable us to contact you if we find it.

-- You can now transfer your file(s) to your M drive in the normal way.
+- Transfer your file(s) to your student M drive or staff G drive.

-- When you have finished working with your files, save them to your memory stick and your M drive to ensure you have a backup.
+- When you have finished working with your files, save them to your memory stick and your student M drive or staff G drive, to ensure you have a backup.